click-contrib/click-man/README.md

 ### Debian packages

 The `debhelper` packages provides a very convenient script called `dh_installman`.
-It checks for the `debian/(pkg_name.)manpages` file and it contents which is basically a line by line list of man pages or globs:
+It checks for the `debian/(pkg_name.)manpages` file and it's content which is basically a line by line list of man pages or globs:

 ```
 debian/tmp/manpages/*